 3. I submit this Declaration in support of Defendant's Memorandum of Points and Authority Opposing Plaintiffs' Motion for Preliminary Injunction.

 4. I have read the claims in the Universities' papers in support of their Motion for Preliminary Injunction.
 I have read the Universities' claims that a change to utility service would result in the loss of the billing, reporting, and interval data that Enron has provided to the Universities, including the detailed load data that has been posted by Enron on a web page.
 I have also read the Universities' claim that a change to utility service would cause a loss of the detailed energy usage data and information that they claim are vital for energy conservation.
-I have also read the written commitment from Enron to provide dual-socket adaptors or Vectron meters to the Universities so that Enron can provide the same reporting, billing, and metering services that it did before any changes to utility service.
+I have also read the written commitment from Enron to provide dual-socket adaptors or Vectron meters to the Universities so that Enron can provide the same reporting, and metering services that it did before any changes to utility service.
 In addition, I have read the portions of the contract between Enron and the Universities that enumerate Enron's meter billing and reporting requirements.
-As I will discuss in detail below, if Enron were allowed to install the equipment that it has asked permission to install (either dual-socket adaptors or Vectron meters), it could provide all of the meter billing and reporting data that is required under the contract.
-Moreover, Enron could provide the Universities with all of the same data as before, including the interval data on the web site (which appears to go beyond what Enron is required to provide under the contract).
+As I will discuss in detail below, if Enron were allowed to install the equipment that it has asked permission to install (either dual-socket adaptors or Vectron meters), it could provide all of the reporting data that is required under the contract.
+Moreover, Enron could provide the Universities with all of the same data as before, including the interval data on the web site.
 Accordingly, there will be no material impact on the Universities' ability to analyze its energy use or bills or on its ability to conserve power or assess the effect of energy reduction measures.
 Furthermore, the meter billing and reporting services sought by the Universities could be provided by either SoCal Edison or PG&E. Thus, these services are not unique.

 5. In the remainder of my declaration I will explain how the metering equipment that Enron has sought to provide to the Universities operates.
 I will also explain how the installation of this equipment would allow Enron to provide the same data to the Universities as before.
 I will further explain how the Universities' claims that it would lose billing or reporting services are unfounded.
 Finally, I will explain how the servicing, billing, and reporting services that Enron has provided under the contract--and have offered to continue to provide--are not unique and could be provided by the utilities if necessary.